 Yoga and tai-chi can also help with developing awareness of your breathing.

-We have mindfulness options available within Inclusion Isle of Wight, so ask in the hub for our groups and other activities or you visit the Mental Health Foundation’s website for an online mindfulness course or for details of mindfulness teachers in your area.
+We have mindfulness options available within Inclusion Isle of Wight, so ask in the hub for our groups and other activities.